Economic Development & Housing – Addressing Infrastructure Issues for a Bright Future

 , Outreach Officer, Immigration, Refugees, and Citizenship Canada

 Join Immigration, Refugees, and Citizenship Canada to learn about Canada’s Immigration Advantage.
 Canada is a strategic choice for investment for several reasons, and Canada’s business-friendly immigration system is one of them.
-Learn about temporary and permanent economic immigration pathways, free programs and supports available to Canadian employers and stakeholders, as well as OEECD’s role as a Referral Partner under the Global Skills Strategy.
+Learn about temporary and permanent economic immigration pathways, free programs and supports available to Canadian employers and stakeholders.

 Innovating Rural Resilience: Eastern Ontario’s Path to Immigrant Attraction and Skilled Workforce Integration